Rochester-upon-Medway City Council elections

 Rochester-upon-Medway was a non-metropolitan district in Kent, England.
 It was abolished on 1 April 1998 and replaced by Medway.

 Political control

-From the first election to the council in 1973 until its abolition in 1998, political control of the council was held by the following parties:
+The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities before coming into its powers on 1 April 1974.
+Political control of the council from 1974 until its abolition in 1998 was as follows:

 Leadership

 The leaders of the council from 1991 until its abolition were: